 As you approach each table, be friendly, be confident, and be prepared with something to say.
 Introduce yourself with a smile, eye contact, and a brief, firm handshake.
 Often, the recruiter will take the lead and ask you questions, but you should also have your elevator pitch ready—a 30-second soundbite of what you want the company to know about you.
+(Here’s how to craft one if you’re unsure.)
 To really use your time wisely, you should be able to concisely convey why you’re interested in the particular company and how your skills or qualifications suit the position.

 But at the same time—don’t go too fast!
 Job seekers have a tendency to speak quickly, which comes across as rushed or nervous.
 You want to speak slowly and with interest.

 One of the biggest mistakes job seekers make is not giving out their resume until the end of the meeting—at this point, the recruiter may have gotten interrupted or moved on to someone else.
 Instead, as you speak about yourself, hand your resume to the recruiter, and point out the places that substantiate what you’re saying.

 This will draw her attention to your resume and make you stand out from the other faces at the table, too.